 We are all guilty of having too many mugs at one point in our lives.
 Where do they all come from?
 You really only need one per person.
 Have everyone pick their favorite and one or two for guests.

-If you are downsizing to a much smaller kitchen, you’ll want to hit this one hard.
+You’ll want to hit this one hard if you are downsizing to a much smaller kitchen.
 One can opener, one cheese grater, one or two baking pans, and two or three utensils for cooking food.
 Take a look at your knife collection – can three versatile knives do the job of the eight you have?
 And do you really need that cleaver?